-Intellectual property (IP) laws function on the assumption that formal protections are necessary to encourage innovation.
-This assumption has underpinned the IP policies of developed countries for decades.
-The rapid proliferation of IP rights, however, can result in thickets of vague and overlapping claims, increased litigation or threats of litigation, and, ultimately, the predatory behaviour of patent trolls.
-We have already seen this start to happen in places like the United States, causing serious questioning of current IP laws and policies.
+Are formal IP protections necessary to encourage innovation?
+The rapid proliferation of IP rights can result in hundreds of vague and overlapping claims, increased litigation or threats of litigation, and the predatory behaviour of patent trolls.

-To ease the paradox between the openness that facilitates new ideas and the collaborations that characterize these hubs, with the pressure for proprietary protection of new ideas and knowledge, Open AIR will analyse to what extent formal IP rights are important to the success or failure of Africa’s burgeoning tech initiatives at and around high technology hubs.
+Open AIR will analyse whether formal IP rights are can impact the success or failure of Africa’s burgeoning tech initiatives at and around high technology hubs.